Samsung/TizenRT/README.md

 > Reference: https://developer.artik.io/documentation/advanced-concepts/secure-os/kms.html

 7. Download signed image and copy it into below path as named `bl2.bin`.
-From now on, if you use `make download ALL` command, that `bl2.bin` will be used to fuse.
+From now on, if you use `make download` command, that `bl2.bin` will be used to fuse.

 > tinyara/build/configs/artik053s/bin/bl2.bin